tekartik/sqflite/packages_web/sqflite_common_ffi_web/README.md

 sqlite Web implementation (experimental).
 Features:
 - Persistency (in indexeddb)
-- Cross-tab safe (runs in web worker)
+- Cross-tab safe (runs in a shared worker)

 Thanks Simon Binder for the excellent sqlite3 lib.